TrainFan1804/JavaDesignPattern/src/main/patterns/structuralpatterns/decorator/README.md

-# Decorator pattern
+# Decorator Pattern

 The decorator pattern can be used when you need to add / remove different responsibilities to an object during the run time.
 The decorator pattern is a **GoF** pattern.

-# Class description
+# Class Description

 ## Component